Tecwizard/ottertvplus-changelog/content/changelog/mid-april-update-2026.md

 ---
 title: Mid-April Update
-date: 2026-04-14T12:00:00.000-04:00
+date: 2026-04-15T12:00:00.000-04:00
-excerpt: New movies have been added for your enjoyment as well as 4K UHD Upgrades to some existing movies.
-Click "Read more" to see the full list...
+excerpt: The server has been updated, some new media has been added, as well as 4K UHD Upgrades to some existing movies...
 tags:
   - Update
   - New Movies